ramdrek/my-portfolio/README.md

-# my-portfolio
+# Ramil's portfolio

-AWS React Portfolio
+This is a portfolio using AWS and ReactJS.